translucentsoftware/TLJtag/README.txt

 ------------------------------------------------

 - Mac OS X only
-This patch only works on Mac OS X but still contains the modifications in tjtag from JTMOD. tjtag has also been patched in places to make it compatible with Mac OS X.
+This patch only works on Mac OS X but should work on any POSIX compliant OS.
+All the original modifications in tjtag from JTMOD have been presevered. tjtag has also been patched in places to make it compatible with Mac OS X.

 ------------------------------------------------